core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    When it is set to 1, the compressed COSE object contains an 'id detail', to be used for the steps defined in {{ssec-derive-ctx}}.
 In particular, the 1 byte following 'kid context' (if any) encodes the length x of 'id detail', and the following x bytes encode 'id detail'.

-   Hereafter, this document refers to messages where the 'd' flag is set to 0 as "non KUDOS messages", and to messages where the 'd' flag is set to 1 as "KUDOS messages".
+   Hereafter, this document refers to a message where the 'd' flag is set to 0 as "non KUDOS (request/response) message", and to a message where the 'd' flag is set to 1 as "KUDOS (request/response) message".

 * The second-to-eighth least significant bits in the second byte of the OSCORE option containing the OSCORE flag bits are reserved for future use.
 These bits SHALL be set to zero when not in use.
 According to this specification, if any of these bits are set to 1, the message is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}.